anderslogg/tentamaker/README.md

 the randomization option is set (see below).

-The next step is to edit the configuration file `conf/conf.toml` to set the name of the exame course code, name of examiner etc.
+The next step is to edit the configuration file `conf/conf.toml` to set the name of the course, the course code, name of examiner etc.

 Once this is done, you may proceed to generate the exam by running the following
 command: